crist-pereyra/kanban-board/README.md

 ![Kanban Preview](./kanban-preview.png)

+## 🌐 Live Demo

+Explore the live demonstration of the project: [kanban-board](https://kanban-board-beta-three.vercel.app/)

 Welcome to the **Kanban Board** project!
 This is a modern, intuitive, and feature-rich Kanban Board built with the following awesome technologies:

 - ⚡ **Vite** for blazing fast project setup and development